lazerwalker/morse-keyboard/README.md

 If you're trying to use this with a non-Teensy microcontroller, there may be slight modifications needed to enable keyboard HID support.

+## Hard Reset

+If you find your telegraph key is in a weird set, there's a `reset` sketch that takes all persistent EEPROM state and resets it to the default state.
+This EEPROM state will normally persist beyond a power cycle or even a reflash of the sketch, so this sketch will be necessary.

+After running `reset.ino`, you'll need to reflash the normal `morse.ino` sketch.

 ## License
 This source code is available under the MIT license.
 See the `LICENSE` file for more information.